uchicago-econ-io/Antitrust/README.md

 ## Additional Information

-Our private repository contains additional code and datasets from research papers related to **antitrust** and other conference topics.
+Our private repository contains additional code and datasets from research papers related to **antitrust**.
-Please complete the conference access form to request entry.
+Please complete the access form to request entry and contribute.